Please use the menu below to navigate the Encyclopedia Mills.

 See also: Little Glastonbury, 2-tone, mud wrestling → Occurs on: The first rainy sunday in july

-Pee In The Park '09 Pee In The Park is an annual rock festival held during the rainy season in Keynsham Park, and is hosted by Keynsham Town Council.
+Pee In The Park is an annual rock festival held during the rainy season in Keynsham Park, and is hosted by Keynsham Town Council.
 For nine of the last ten years the prestigious event has been headlined by the Madness Tribute Act.
 Pee In The Park hit the headlines in 2004 when a riot broke out following the cancellation of the Madness Tribute Act due to Suggs having the squits.
 Pee In The Park occasionally attracts a Wurzel or two, and is widely-regarded as being the best free festival in the BANES region, thanks largely to the Spirit Of '68.

 See also: Acker Bilk, speed camera, sub-aqua church → Invented in: Late neolithic period